xiacijie/OWL/README.md

   1. modify the class path on line #79 if necessary

  STEP 4: Add `Printer.java` in root directory to `com.ibm.wala.shrikeBT` and rebuild WALA.
+  Comment: Printer.java does nothing but prints all instructions to STDOUT, this should be replaced by the target class where the shrikeBT instructions should go into.

  STEP 5: run `bash run.sh`

 You should see the shrikeBT instructions printed out.